palpen/DALLEePaperFrame/README.md

 In addition, the ePaper frame has four buttons with the following functions:

 1. Request a new generation of art from the most recent Tweet containing the #dalle hashtag from the [@DALLEePaper Twitter account](https://twitter.com/DALLEePaper).
-2. Request a new generation of art with a new prompt created from the pre-built prompts. (see `prompts.txt`)
+2. Request a new generation of art with a new prompt created from the pre-built prompts. (see `prompts_config.yml`)
 3. Requests a new generation of art from previously used prompt.
 4. Enable/disable automatic art generation (based on previously used prompt or pre-built prompts).